Why Your Collagen Supplement Isn’t Working

 - The selenium adds in detox support and promotes thyroid function

 - Hyaluronic acid helps to trap water in your skin, enhancing your skin’s

 - moisture and glow.

 So before you go out and buy another tub of collagen, I recommend giving silica, specifically Ageless AF, a try.
-The nutrients included in this formula help your body produce collagen naturally and assist your tissues in utilizing it optimally.
+The silica included in this formula helps your body absorb collagen better and assist your tissues in utilizing it optimally.

 Click Here for References+

 - Varani, James, et al. “Decreased collagen production in chronologically aged skin: roles of age-dependent alteration in fibroblast function and defective mechanical stimulation.”
 The American journal of pathology 168.6 (2006): 1861-1868.

 - Bolke, Liane, et al. “A collagen supplement improves skin hydration, elasticity, roughness, and density: Results of a randomized, placebo-controlled, blind study.”
 Nutrients 11.10 (2019): 2494.

 - Clark, Kristine L., et al. “24-Week study on the use of collagen hydrolysate as a dietary supplement in athletes with activity-related joint pain.”
 Current medical research and opinion 24.5 (2008): 1485-1496.